The Ultimate Guide to Palm Kernel Oil (KPO)

 Next, she transferred the mixture into a pot and heated it until it turned a deep brown color.
 Once ready, she removed it from the heat, allowed it to cool, and then strained it through a cloth to separate the oil.

 The second method is to heat the seeds for an hour after cracking.
-Under heat, the seeds begin to bring oil which is collected.
+Under heat, the seeds begin to release oil, which is collected.

 And just like that, she had pure, homemade PKO, rich, unrefined, and full of goodness.